tronicgr/AMC-AASD15A-Firmware/README.md

 ### Firmware Update procedure video
 https://www.youtube.com/watch?v=WkAm-MI0xbo

+### IMPORTANT:
+After loading the new firmware, hold down the 'EXIT' button on the Thanos controller.
+While continuing to hold down the 'EXIT' button, press and release the "RESET" button to restore the default parameters.
+Now release the 'EXIT' button.
+This is needed to remove any incorrectly stored values from the epprom from the previous firmware as sometimes these get updated too.
+See this video: https://www.youtube.com/watch?v=g12Grq-1LBQ

 ### AMC-AASD15A interface plugin for Simtools
 You can find the Simtools Interface plugin here: